Enrico Falqui: Biography

 In the mid-1930s Falqui also worked with the linguistics scholar Angelico Prati to produce what amounted to a substantial "maritime lexicon", the "Dizionario di marina medievale e moderna", published in 1937 by the "Accademia d'Italia".
 Later, during the war which broke out in September 1939, when he was writing for the Gazzetta del Popolo (Turin newspaper) and then, after returning home to Rome in 1944, for the recently launched Risorgimento Liberale (political daily newspaper), he continued to be resolute in defending the value of twentieth century Italian literature.
 Then, from 1948, he enhanced his reputation with his assiduous and well-judged editorship the culture page(s) of the mass-circulation daily, "Il Tempo".
 He became a particular champion of the works of Dino Campana and Curzio Malaparte, discovering and promoting hitherto unpublished works of these (and other) authors.

 During his time with "L'Italia Letteraria" Falqui discovered and encouraged the illustrator known as "Scipione", whose distinctive style became integral to the look of the magazine.
 After Scipione's death from tuberculosis, Falqui kept the artist's memory alive: their correspondence was published in 1943.
 Earlier, between 1929 and 1931, Falqui had a consultancy contract with the Carabba publishing house in Lanciano.
 He commissioned "Scipione" to design some memorable covers for books such as "Il paese del melodramma" by Bruno Barilli, "Ossi di seppia" by Eugenio Montale and "Prologhi – Viaggi – Favole" by Vincenzo Cardarelli.

 Falqui created and then oversaw the book series "Il centonovelle" with the Milanese publishers Bompiani and well as the "Opera Prima" series with Garzanti and the "... nuovo filo di Arianna" series with Vallardi.

 In 1945 he founded the quarterly "Poesia" which he produced from his home in Rome-Prati till publication of it ceased at the end of 1948.
 Despite lasting only four years, the publication is still valued due to the quality of its contributors, many of whom were, or later became, widely appreciated poets.

 Personal

 Antonello Falqui, the son of Enrico and Alberta Falqui, was born in 1925 and later became a television producer, notably of variety shows.

-Enrico Falque died unexpectedly at Rome on 16 March 1974.
+Enrico Falqui died unexpectedly at Rome on 16 March 1974.
 His partner, Gianna Manzini, died less than half a year later.